TalBl/C096411/index.tex.md

 ## Quick Intro

-This course is an introduction machine learning basics theory and practice.
-Learning is a general word refers to decision making using previews knowledge.
+This course is an introduction to machine learning basics theory and practice.
 There are 3 different types of learning:

 ### Supervised learning
 supervised learning is maybe the most common modern way of teaching.
-In this method some "Teacher" shows you an example and you are required to repeat the example logic on some other examples.
+In this method a "Teacher" shows you an example and you are required to repeat the example logic on some other examples.

 <p align="center">
 	<img src="./Lesson_0/image1.PNG" />
 </p>

 ### Unsupervised learning:

 Unsupervised learning is a way to make Decisions based on correlation in the data.